joshua-stauffer/thehistoryatlas/README.md

 Tests can be run with the ```bash test.sh``` command.

 ### Contributing
 Ideas, suggestions, and contributions are all welcome!
+If you would like to be involved, the [issues page](https://github.com/joshua-stauffer/thehistoryatlas/issues) is a great place to start, but feel free to reach out directly as well.